Titles and Roles

 - Cell and Molecular Biology

-Dorothy A. Lerit, PhD, is Assistant Professor in the Department of Cell Biology at Emory University School of Medicine.
+Dorothy A. Lerit, PhD, is Associate Professor in the Department of Cell Biology at Emory University School of Medicine.
 Dr. Lerit is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.

 Dr. Lerit earned her PhD at Princeton University in Princeton, New Jersey.
 She completed a postdoctoral fellowship in the laboratory of Nasser M. Rusan, PhD at the National Heart, Lung, and Blood Institute of the National Institutes of Health.

 Dr. Lerit's research interests include understanding how centrosome activity is regulated in space and time, how individual centrosomes are differentially regulated within single cells, and how centrosome regulation contributes to cell and animal viability.
 To address these questions, her lab couples cutting-edge microscopy and cell biology with modern molecular biology and genetics approaches, primarily using Drosophila neural stem cells, germline stem cells, and early embryos as our model systems.
 Their studies in these genetically tractable models allow them to investigate paradigms of centrosome regulation and provide insight into how centrosome deregulation contributes to disease.

 Publications Publication Date